SeanMcGovern2322/CS-207-Final-Project/README.md

 1. Circuit Diagram - Final Project.fzz, a basic diagram of the circuit, showing the components and how they are wired up.
 Drawn in the fritzing software.
 2. Final_project_Code.ino, the code of the project, managing how all the components of the build function.
 Writting in the Arduino Software (IDE).
 3. README.md, the readme file you are currently reading.
 Details the process of the build, it's purpose, and it's issues.
 Writting in Github.
+4. LICENSE, the open source license for the project.

 ### Components
 1. Arduino Uno